-Long horizontal book with spreads ranging from 2.5 inches to 37.0 inches
+Horizontal book with spreads ranging from 2.5 inches to 37 inches.

-I created this book to house Lavinia Greenlaw's "Night Photograph," a poem describing a boat's passage across a channel in the dark.
+This book houses Lavinia Greenlaw's "Night Photograph," a poem describing a boat's passage across a channel in the dark.
 I made the body during a quick workshop with Haller Brun Studio in Amsterdam and added the text in black vinyl later.

-I see this poem in halves.
-In the first half, as we leave land behind, the speaker describes what cannot be seen, or can barely be seen.
-I gave this half progressively decreasing spread dimensions to match the decreasing exposure to light.
+In the first half of this poem, we leave land and light behind.
+The speaker describes what cannot be seen, or can barely be seen.
+I gave this half of the book progressively decreasing page lengths to match the decreasing exposure to light.

-Mid-poem (mid-channel, mid-photograph) fall the words “point of focus,” and from that point on, the language reintroduces light, so the spreads grow larger.
+Mid-poem (mid-channel, mid-photograph) fall the words “point of focus,” and from then on, the language reintroduces light, so the spreads grow larger.

-The long, thin shape of the book references the “circular horizon,” and the materials emulate the layers of darkness: “gradual, familiar textures of black: eel skin, marble, smoke, oil.”
+The long, thin shape of the book references the “circular horizon” described in the poem.
+The materials emulate the layers of darkness: “gradual, familiar textures of black: eel skin, marble, smoke, oil.”